leon19/ts-node-starter/README.md

 ### npm run cover

-The same as as `npm test` and generates coverages reports in `reports/coverage`.
+The same as `npm test` and generates coverages reports in `.tmp/reports/coverage`.
 Exit with code > 0 on error

 ### npm run lint

-Check eslint errors according to `.eslintrc`

-### npm run lint:fix

-Run `npm run lint` applying fixes and run prettier on every typescript file
+Check eslint errors according to `.eslintrc` and `.pretterrc` applying fixes and run prettier on every typescript file

-### npm run health

-Check for:

-- Build errors
-- Tests failures
-- Lint errors

 ### npm run ci

 Run test and generate every possible report.
 Do not exit with error code > 0 if the tests fail.
 It generates a report file instead

-- **reports/lint-checkstyle.xml** Lint report in chackstyle format
-- **reports/test-results.xml** Test report in xUnit format
-- **reports/coverage/clover.xml** Coverage report in clover format
+- **.tmp/reports/coverage/clover.xml** Coverage report in clover format
-- **reports/coverage/cobertura-coverage.xml** Coverage report in cobertura format
+- **.tmp/reports/coverage/cobertura-coverage.xml** Coverage report in cobertura format
-- **reports/coverage/lcov.info** Coverage report in lcov
+- **.tmp/reports/coverage/lcov.info** Coverage report in lcov
-- **reports/coverage/index.html** Coverage report in html
+- **.tmp/reports/coverage/index.html** Coverage report in html

 ### npm run release